Ratnesh4193/hackathon/README.md

 #### Features

-- Login to any website
+- Login to website
 - Create shopping list
 - Create events in google calender
 - Give Alert Message
 - Get updates of News
 - Do search on Google
 - Do search on Youtube
-- Know the time
+- Know current time and date
 - Know about the weather
 - Play some games
 - Ask random queries
 - Open many other Application
 - Listen Jokes
+- Send emails and whatsapp messages
+- Capture screenshot

 #### Technologies
 - Python